-Overactive bladder, also called OAB, causes a frequent and sudden urge to urinate that may be difficult to control.
-You may feel you need to pass urine many times during the day and night and may also experience unintentional loss of urine (urgency incontinence).
+Overactive bladder, commonly called OAB, causes a frequent and sudden urge to urinate.
+You may feel you need to pass urine many times during the day and night and may experience a few leaks or, as the professionals say, unintentional loss of urine (urgency incontinence).

 Simple behavioural strategies, such as dietary changes, timed voiding and bladder-holding techniques using your pelvic floor muscles may be able to help you manage symptoms.
 If these initial efforts don’t help enough, additional treatments are available.